From edge to cloud, a well-orchestrated Data Collection Rule enables telemetry to flow intelligently and reliably

 Problem statement

-There is no built-in support for scaling across multiple resources.
+No built-in support for scaling across multiple resources.

 Project goals